PhD in Germany: Funded Doctoral Programs 2026

 - Working language — Virtually all IMPRS programs operate in English.

-- Reputation — A Max Planck PhD carries significant prestige in both academic and industry circles worldwide.
+- Reputation — A Max Planck PhD is highly valued in both academic and industry circles worldwide.

 5. Helmholtz Association